 The Sub-Fund will invest in debt securities with a credit rating of all types (investment grade, high yield and unrated).
-The expected average credit rating of the Sub-Fund's portfolio will be A-/BBB+ (S&P notation) or an equivalent credit rating from other recognized credit rating agencies.
+The expected average credit rating of the Sub-Fund's portfolio will be A-/BBB+ (S&P notation, or an equivalent credit rating from other recognized credit rating agencies) or higher.

-Within a maximum of one-third of its net assets, the Sub-Fund may invest in any other type of eligible assets such as: equities, structured products, undertakings for collective investment (UCIs) and cash which, in normal circumstances, should represent around a maximum of 20% of the Sub-Fund's net assets.
+Within a maximum of one-third of its net assets, the Sub-Fund may invest in any other type of eligible assets such as: equities, equity related securities (including ADR (American Depositary Receipt) and GDR (Global Depositary Receipt)), structured products, undertakings for collective investment (UCIs) and cash which, in normal circumstances, should represent around a maximum of 20% of the Sub-Fund's net assets.